herrera-ignacio/architect-handbook/databases/base/README.md

 * **Write repair**: The correction takes place during a write operation, if an inconsistency has been found, slowing down the write operation.

 * **Asynchronous repair**: The correction is not part of a read or write operation.

-## Strong Eventual Consistency (SEC)

-Whereas eventual consistency is only a *liveness guarantee* (updates will be observed eventually), **SEC** adds the **safety guarantee** that any two nodes that have received the same (unordered) set of updates will be in the same state.

-If furthermore, the system is monotonic, the application will never suffer rollbacks. *Conflict-free replicated data types* are a common approach to ensuring SEC.